Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Equivalent circuit network for solid diffusion

 where $\text{OCP}$ is the measured potential function for an active material (see \cref{fig:multivolts}c for examples) and the surface concentration is linearly extrapolated from those of the outermost two layers

-In \cref{eq:resistance}, the number of diffusion resistors is up to $N-1$, but only one is unknown and needs to be determined.
-As the innermost resistance is the largest, we take it as the unknown and baseline for calculating other diffusion resistances.
+In \cref{fig:multivolts}, there are $N-1$ diffusion resistors, but only one resistance is unknown and needs to be determined.
+According to \cref{eq:resistance}, the innermost resistance is the largest and thus is chosen as the unknown and the baseline for calculating other diffusion resistances.
 It can be expressed as

-suggesting the diffusion resistance is determined by the solid diffusivity.
-Since the shell circuit network can describe the diffusion process, it involves a timescale that depends on the diffusion resistance.
-We can define the timescale of the shell circuit network as the one of the continuous diffusion equation:
+We remark that the diffusion resistance is inversely proportional to the solid diffusivity, and this relation can be used, as an alternative to the current approach~\cite{ORegan2022}, to measure the diffusivity of active materials in the laboratory (\ref{app:fittimescale}), being the diffusion resistance fitted from experimental data.
+The shell circuit network is designed for the physical process of diffusion, and thus there must be a timescale associated with it.
+We define the timescale of the shell circuit network as that associated with the continuous diffusion equation:

 where the diffusivity $D_\text{s}$ is expressed in terms of diffusion resistance $R_{\text{d},1}$ from \cref{eq:outerres}.